Zheng He and the Chinese Treasure Fleet: The greatest explorer you've never heard of

 The emperor wanted to establish China as a dominant naval power, and Zheng He was tasked with leading expeditions that would explore new lands, establish diplomatic relations with foreign powers, and bring back valuable goods and treasures.

-The fleet was composed of hundreds of ships, including massive treasure ships that were as long as 120 meters and as wide as 50 meters.
+The first expedition was launched in 1405 with over 27,000 men.
+The fleet had more than 300 ships, including massive treasure ships that were as long as 130 meters and as wide as 50 meters, according to Ming records.

-These ships were larger than any other ships in the world at the time and were able to carry up to 500 people each.
+These ships were larger than any other ship in the world at the time and were able to carry up to 500 people each.

 Zheng He led seven major expeditions between 1405 and 1433, traveling as far west as East Africa and the Persian Gulf, and as far east as Indonesia and the Philippines.